poethan/MWE4MT/README.md

 PhD Thesis MWE-MT related tools and sources.

 This project includes many components, such as:
-1. the way to extract English-Chinese MWEs (based on MWEtools, MWEtoolkit, MP-aligner)
+1. the way to extract English-Chinese MWEs (based on MWEtools, MWEtoolkit, MP-aligner); extracted bilingual en-zh MWEs uploaded in this repository.
-2. integrating MWEs into NMT
+2. integrating MWEs into NMT in various languages.
 3. the integration of Chinese radical into NMT
-4. the German-English MWEs corpus and results for MT.
+4. the German-English MWEs corpus and impacts for MT.
 4.1 the extracted De-En bilingual MWEs (File "new5m.train.MPOutput_filtered085to100" contain the 3,159,226 parallel MWEs with original PoS information.
 File "./Copy_of_new5m.train.MPOutput_filtered085to100.en" and "Copy_of_new5m.train.MPOutput_filtered085to100.de" contain the extracted clean en and de MWEs respectively which are line be line aligned with each other.
 Folder: https://drive.google.com/drive/folders/10M42jup0vbWmXxsnZOvgsbj8dqcp51DR?usp=sharing)

 ...(more coming)
+===

 [Reference projects links:]